patrhick1/booking_assistant_v2/README.md

 - Check Google API credentials are enabled

 **💡 Performance Optimization**
-- Enable "Always On" for production use
+- Enable "Always On" for production use (recommended for 24/7 operation)
 - Monitor memory usage in Replit console
 - Use connection pooling (automatically enabled)
+- Check processing times in dashboard analytics

 ### 📋 Environment Variables Quick Reference